 Anthony Zuiker's Divorce

-Anthony Zuiker and his former wife Jennifer are in the midst of a very heated divorce.
+Anthony Zuiker and his former wife Jennifer were midst of a very heated divorce from 2011 until 2014.
 Jennifer revealed in court documents that Anthony earns $25,000 per episode of CSI that airs.
 Keep in mind that there are three different CSIs on TV that air 24 episodes per season, so Anthony earns $25,000 multiplied by three, multiplied by 24 = $1.8 million per year.
 And that doesn't count the vastly more lucrative syndication profits Zuicker is entitled to every year.
-It was also revealed in court documents that Zuiker has earned close to $75 million off CSI since 2008 alone and his annual income is $18 million.
+It was also revealed in court documents that Zuiker has earned close to $75 million off CSI since 2008 alone and his annual income is $20-30 million.